derkork/godot-statecharts/manual/manual.md

 The plugin comes with a few examples.
 You can find them in the `godot_state_charts_examples` folder.
 To run an example, open and run it's main scene.
 The examples are:

-- `platformer` - a simple platformer game with a state chart for the player character that handles movement, jumping, falling, double jumps, coyote jumps and animation control.
-This example shows how state charts can massively simplify the code needed to implement a full player character controller.
-The character controller code is less than 70 lines of code.
 - `ant_hill` - a rudimentary ant hill simulation.
 The ants are controlled by a state chart that handles the different states of the ants such as searching for food, carrying food, returning to the nest, etc. This example shows how state charts can simplify a lot of the if-else logic that is often needed to implement AI.
+- `automatic_transitions` - an example that shows how to use automatic transitions that react to changes in expression properties.
+- `cooldown` - an example on how to drive UI elements with the `transition_pending` signal.
+See also the section on [delayed transitions](#delayed-transitions) for more information.
+- `csharp` - an example on how to use the API from C#.
+Note that you need to use the .NET version of Godot 4 for this example to work.
+See also the section on [installation with C#](#installation-with-c) for more information.
 - `history_states` - an example that shows how you can use history states to implement a state machine that can remember the last active state of a compound state.
+- `order_of_events` - an example state chart to explore in which order events are fired.
+See also the [appendix](#order-of-events) for more information.
 - `performance_test` - this example is a small test harness to evaluate how larger amounts of state charts will perform.
 It contains a state chart in `state_chart.tscn` which you can adapt to match your desired scenario.
 The actual performance will depend on what callback signals you will use so you should adapt the state chart in `state_chart.tscn` to match your scenario.
 Then there are scenes named `ten_state_charts.tscn`, `hundred_state_charts.tscn` and `thousand_state_charts.tscn` which each contain 10, 100 or 1000 instances of the state chart from `state_chart.tscn`.
 You can run these scenes to see how many instances of the state chart  you can run on your machine.
 Use the profiler to see how much time is spent in the state chart code.
-- `order_of_events` - an example state chart to explore in which order events are fired.
-See also the [appendix](#order-of-events) for more information.
+- `platformer` - a simple platformer game with a state chart for the player character that handles movement, jumping, falling, double jumps, coyote jumps and animation control.
+This example shows how state charts can massively simplify the code needed to implement a full player character controller.
+The character controller code is less than 70 lines of code.
 - `stepping` - an example on how to use stepping mode in a turn-based game.
 See also the section on [stepping mode](#stepping-mode) for more information.
-- `cooldown` - an example on how to drive UI elements with the `transition_pending` signal.
-See also the section on [delayed transitions](#delayed-transitions) for more information.
-- `csharp` - an example on how to use the API from C#.
-Note that you need to use the .NET version of Godot 4 for this example to work.
-See also the section on [installation with C#](#installation-with-c) for more information.

 ### The _State Chart_ node